craigbarnes/lua-gumbo/README.md

 ------------

 * C99 compiler
-* [GNU Make] 3.81+
 * [Lua] 5.1+ **or** [LuaJIT] 2.0+

 Installation
 ------------

-To install the latest release via [LuaRocks], first ensure the requirements listed above are installed, then use the command:
+To install the latest release via [LuaRocks] use the command:

     luarocks install gumbo

-**Note**: The 0.4 release only supports Unix-like systems.
-However, the current git `master` branch has support for Windows (via CMake), which will be available in the next release.

 Usage
 -----